Saver's credit: A tax break nobody knows about

 For low- to middle-income workers, the Retirement Savings Contribution Credit — the saver's credit — is one way to get a little help during tax season.

-Of course, most who qualify for the tax break have never heard of it.
+Of course, most who qualify for the credit have never heard of it.

-That's 5 million out of an estimated 25 million people who may be eligible to claim and receive this credit.
+That's around 5 million of an estimated 25 million people who may be eligible to claim and receive this credit.

 Why isn't this catching on?